goadesign/oauth2/README.md

 particular the `NewError` function should be used to create the instances of errors returned by the methods.

-The [https://github.com/goadesign/examples/security](security example) contains a complete implementation of a OAuth2 provider as well as instructions for how to use the generated client to make requests to go through the authorization flow.
+The [security example](https://github.com/goadesign/examples/blob/master/security) contains a complete implementation of a OAuth2 provider as well as instructions for how to use the generated client to make requests to go through the authorization flow.